charlotte-zhuang/coding-problems/useful-code/java.md

 ### Radix Sort (with Bitwise Operations)

 This code uses counting sort as a subroutine for radix sort, with a temporary array that alternates with the given array for copying elements.
 It is written to only handle non-negative integers.
-Performance depends on the radix chosen and the magnitudes of the elements.
+Performance greatly depends on the radix chosen and the magnitudes of the elements.
+The loop to find the maximum shift can be parameterized to avoid repeating work, but the improvement in performance is small.

 [Radix Sort Performance](../science/radix-sort.md)